 • The average scholarship amount awarded for qualifying applicants for the 2016-2017 school year was $3634 ($6012, if also including the GA Special Needs scholarships).

-Financial aid recommendations are made to Bedford’s Scholarship Committee by an independent company which provides a comprehensive financial needs report.
+Financial aid recommendations are made to Bedford’s Scholarship Committee by FACTS, an independent company which provides a comprehensive financial needs report.
 This report assists the committee in determining the amount of tuition assistance granted.
 Using a comparative formula that takes into account Bedford’s yearly financial aid budget, each family’s income, estimation of parental contribution, and students’ merit, the Scholarship Committee determines each family’s financial aid eligibility.
 The committee considers any funds that students receive from the Georgia Special Needs Scholarship (GSNS) as financial assistance; therefore, financial aid awards are adjusted according to students’ GSNS.

 Bedford currently has three categories of available scholarship funds: Apogee Student Scholarship Organization (SSO) funds, Goizuetta Foundation funds (designated for students of Hispanic/Latino origin), and Bedford unrestricted scholarship funds.
 Currently, the majority of financial aid available to students is provided through donations to Bedford’s SSO, Apogee.
 Through this program, Georgia taxpayers can redirect Georgia income tax dollars to eligible Georgia private schools.
 The state of Georgia has defined parameters as to who is eligible to receive an SSO scholarship: